Test Types

 4. Each test runs once sequentially

-5. Results logged
+5. Results logged to systemd journal

 6. CBIT tests begin periodic execution